The Selection Process to Become a White House Fellow

 Those selected as national finalists will travel to the Washington D.C. area in June for the final round of interviews.
 The National Interviews, often referred to as "Selection Weekend" involve a series of interviews with the members of the President's Commission over the course of two-and-a-half days.
 The elements of the interview process at "Nationals" are similar to those at "Regionals".
 There will be a dinner on the evening prior and the interviews themselves will be 20 minutes each.
 The difference is there will be more of them.
 At "Regionals" people typically go through four (4) formal 20-minute interviews.
 At "Nationals" people typically go through at least ten (10) formal 20-minute interviews.
 In addition to the formal interviews there are several meals and other activities at "Nationals" during which the Commissioners have the opportunity to evaluate the National Finalists in both formal and informal situations, as well as in both individual and group situations.
 Following the National Interviews the Commissioners will select from 11 to 19 of the finalists to become White House Fellows.
 The range of 11 to 19 is to give the Commissioners some numerical flexibility in the selection.
 In recent years the White House Fellows classes have averaged about 14 people.

 The White House Fellowship is one year long: from September 1st to August 31st of the following year.
-Thus, from November 1st (when the on-line application "goes live") until September 1st the following year (when the Fellows start work in their placements) the entire application, selection, and placement process takes a total of 10 months.
+Thus, from November 1st (when the on-line application "goes live") until September 1st the following year (when the Fellows start work in their placements) the entire application, selection, and placement process can take up to 10 months.

 © White House Fellows Foundation and Association